Our 2021 Theme:

 For a calendar of religious holidays from many faith traditions, visit the Washington University calendar here.

-We are planning a November 2020 Bus Tour of the Hindu Temple in St. Louis.
+We are planning a TBD Bus Tour of the Hindu Temple in St. Louis.
 Stay tuned for more information.
 We will post updates as to the new date as soon as we get a new date worked out.